ThejaswiniS1/HealthSat_Remote_Health_Monitoring/README.md

-# 🛰️ HealthSat – Remote Health Monitoring Communication Satellite
+# 🛰️ HealthSat – A Remote Health Monitoring Communication Satellite

 An IoT and satellite communication prototype that enables real-time health monitoring and emergency alerts in rural and remote areas.